-In one of my all-time favorite books, The One Thing [affiliate link – I make a commission if you buy], authors Gary Kellar and Jay Papasan describe the domino effect, which is what happens when you focus on the small task or project you should be doing that’ll have the biggest impact on everything else that happens ahead of it.
+In one of my all-time favorite books, The One Thing [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.], authors Gary Kellar and Jay Papasan describe the domino effect, which is what happens when you focus on the small task or project you should be doing that’ll have the biggest impact on everything else that happens ahead of it.

 Because a domino can knock over another one that’s 1.5x its size, the effect is massive over a relatively short period of time.
 If you started with a two-inch domino, for example, the one seventy-three dominoes later would reach from the earth to the moon!